wilfredinni/pysheetComments/2018/July/python_sets/python-sets-what-why-how.md

 I hope that after reading this article you know what a set is, how to manipulate their elements and the operations they can perform.
 Knowing when to use a set will definitely help you write cleaner code and speed up your programs.

 If you have any doubts, please leave a comment and I will gladly try to answer them.
-Also, don´t forget that if you already understand sets, they have their own [place](https://www.pythoncheatsheet.org/#sets) in the [Python Cheatsheet](https://www.pythoncheatsheet.org/), where you can have a quick reference and refresh what you already know.
+Also, don't forget that if you already understand sets, they have their own [place](https://www.pythoncheatsheet.org/#sets) in the [Python Cheatsheet](https://www.pythoncheatsheet.org/), where you can have a quick reference and refresh what you already know.